aiAdrian/flatland_railway_extension/README.md

   The resource is defined as the flatland cell that lies under the node u.
 The flatland action is the action that must be selected so that an agent at node u (i.e. position and direction) can get to node v.

-  With the help of the graph it is very easy to calculate the shortest connection from node A to accounts B.
+  With the help of the graph it is very easy to calculate the shortest connection from node A to node B.
   The API makes it possible to solve such tasks very efficiently.
 Moreover, the graph can be simplified so that only decision-relevant nodes remain in the graph and all other nodes are merged.
 A decision node is a node or flatland cell (track) that reasonably allows the agent to stop, go, or branch off.
 For straight track edges within a route,